 Plain English for Clear Communication

-Many libraries and organizations write their copyright policy, guidelines or best practices in plain, straightforward language, not “legalese.”
-This makes the compliance document more accessible and more likely to be useful and consulted when a copyright or licensing issue arises.
-Others have a lawyer vet their document or write it with a lawyer as a team approach.
+Many libraries and organizations write their copyright compliance documents in plain, straightforward language, not “legalese.”
+This makes the compliance document more accessible, useful and likely to consulted when a copyright or licensing issue arises.
+They may have a lawyer vet their document or write it with a lawyer as a team approach.

 If a lawyer prepares your copyright compliance document, make sure its users can understand it.